ngReact/ngReact/README.md

 </body>
 ```

 The `reactDirective` service will read the React component `propTypes` and watch attributes with these names.
 If your react component doesn't have `propTypes` defined you can pass in an array of attribute names to watch.
-If you don't pass any array of attribute names, fall back to use directive attributes as a last resort.
 By default, attributes will be watched by value however you can also choose to watch by reference or collection by supplying the watch-depth attribute.
 Possible values are `reference`, `collection` and `value` (default).

 ```javascript
 app.directive('hello', function(reactDirective) {